alexdangelo/travel/_posts/2020-03-29-mobile-alabama.md

 image: https://www.alexdangelo.com/travel/assets/uploads/2020-03-28-pickled-eggs-mobile-alabama.jpg

 ---
 We're in Mobile, Alabama for the next four days.

+Our Airbnb is a little cottage in Mobile, AL, somewhere on the outskirts and near an inlet and a light industrial area.
+Walking out into the intensely warm humid air is a full-body shock.
+You can almost go swimming in it.

 Our travel plans keep evolving as we drive home to the Pacific Northwest.
 We're trying to get to Texas next but news updates like this are a little worrisome (even if this doesn't affect us right now):